aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/coin.md

 ## Function `is_coin_store_frozen`

-Returns <code>true</code> is account_addr has frozen the CoinStore or if it's not registered at all
+Returns <code>true</code> is account_addr has frozen the CoinStore or if it&apos;s not registered at all

 <pre><code>&#35;[view]<br/>public fun is_coin_store_frozen&lt;CoinType&gt;(account_addr: address): bool<br/></code></pre>